iota-community/treasury/specifications/hornet-participation-plugin.md

 # Motivation

-[With the IOTA Foundation offering the community the opportunity to decide on the fortune of the unclaimed tokens](https://blog.iota.org/iota-community-treasury-and-genesis-validation), IOTA needs to provide a system for community members to create and vote on ballots.
+[With the IOTA Foundation offering the community the opportunity to decide on the fortune of the unclaimed tokens](https://blog.iota.org/iota-community-treasury-and-genesis-validation), IOTA and Shimmer needs to provide a system for community members to create and vote on ballots.
 In community calls, the community figured out that the only way to achieve a fair ballot without investing years in R&D would be a simple token-based system.
 With this idea in mind, any token holders can use their tokens to vote for one of the options on each question, one token, one vote.
 During the weekly meetings, the majority of the community agreed to have further ongoing community ballots to establish a system and decide on the features of this system through voting.
 Therefore the system also needs to support future ballots, as well as multiple at the same time.
 Since the nature of staking is similar, the RFC was extended by this functionality.

 The system describes below tries to address the following points: